anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 <a name="4.2.4"></a>
 ### 4.2.4 Selection

-There will be a nomination window during which individuals can nominate others or nominate themselves for a position.
-The start and end date of the nomination window will be determined by Technical or Governance Committee Leads(depending on the nature of the Workstream).
+There will be a nomination window (typically around February each year) during which individuals can nominate others or nominate themselves for a position.
+The exact start and end date of the nomination window will be determined by Technical or Governance Committee Leads(depending on the nature of the Workstream).

 During the nomination period, Participants can send their nominations to LFN Staff who will help in administering the process.
 The details and email addresses of LFN staff will be clarified when the process is started.